 Dress appropriately for your interview, whether it’s virtual or in-person.
 Look for clues in staff photos on the company’s website and social media pages.
 Though even if the agency has a casual dress policy, you should still dress neatly and professionally for your interview.
 Also look for the language they use when talking about their projects and incorporate that into what you say during the interview.

 8. What soft skills are most important to the position?

-Job candidates should prepare to highlight their strong communication, collaboration and problem-solving abilities during interviews.
-"Working at an agency requires an ability to manage multiple clients at once and shift gears quickly when needs change suddenly or projects arrive unexpectedly,” says Diane Domeyer, executive director of The Creative Group.
-"Employers are looking for candidates who can jump from task to task without dropping balls and work in high-pressure, fast-paced environments.
-Being adaptable, outgoing and customer service oriented are also essential for thriving in an agency setting.”
+During interviews, job candidates should prepare to highlight their strong communication, collaboration and problem-solving abilities.
+“Working at an agency requires an ability to manage multiple clients at once and shift gears quickly when needs suddenly change or projects arrive unexpectedly,” says Diane Domeyer, vice president of Managed Creative Solutions at Robert Half.
+“Employers are looking for candidates who can jump from task to task without dropping balls and work in high-pressure, fast-paced environments.
+Being adaptable, outgoing and oriented to customer service are also essential for thriving in an agency setting.”

 Strong interviewees don’t always get the job, but they always turn up prepared.
 Back up your raw talent by showing you understand the agency’s mission, culture and values, and you’ll be a tough candidate to beat.